zhoujt1994/scHiCluster/README.md

 ```
 where the imputation_mode is a name that can be defined by the user in the impute-cell command, and default to be 'pad?_std?_rp?_sqrtvc' based on the imputation parameters.

-The embedding generated here could be further used for batch-effect correction, clustering, and visulization.
+The embedding generated here could be further used for batch-effect correction, clustering, and visulization (See [tutorials](#tutorial) for details).

 ### Loop calling